giannisalinetti/do276archive/dev/README.md

 The Geany programmer's editor is also present if you prefer ssh -X than using the VM console, as  RHEL7 Gtk3 apps such as gedit do not work well over SSH.

-If you wanna run JBDS/Eclipse (not installed in this box) you have to execute them using `SWT_GTK3=0`
+If you wanna run JBDS/Eclipse (not installed in this box) you have to execute them using `SWT_GTK3=0`.

+Wildfly is configured with port-offset 1000 to avoid conflict with Kubernetes.

 Dockerfiles and sample applications can be found at: `https://github.com/jimrigsbee/do276.git`